 Head to the big city

 Whether you drive north or south, we are lucky enough to be close to two major cities with a bunch of activities for the whole family.
 If you want to spend time in the City of Brotherly Love, don’t miss our extensive list of what to do in Philly with kids.
-Or, if you’ve been there and done that, check out other unique experiences in Philadelphia, like the Neon Museum or Magic Gardens.
+Or, if you’ve been there and done that, check out other unique experiences in Philadelphia, like the Magic Gardens.
 Looking for the newest things to do in the Big Apple?
 Don’t miss experiences like Edge NYC or the Museum of Ice Cream.
 Or check out all of the fantastic attractions NYC offers, including the classics like the Empire State Building, Central Park, and the American Museum of Natural History.
 You can’t go wrong at either, no matter which direction you choose.

 A museum is a perfect spring break idea in New Jersey.
 Photo taken at Liberty Science Center